World Renowned Artists -- Prizewinning Newcomers

 South Ireland Street and Rte.
 112, South Worthington, MA 01098

-This project is funded in part by the Cultural Councils of
+was made possible in part by the LCC's (Local Cultural Councils) of

-Amherst, Hadley Huntington, Plainfield, and Worthington, local agencies which are funded in part by the Massachusetts Cultural
+agencies which are funded in part by the Massachusetts Cultural Council,

-Council, a state agency, and the National Endowment for the Arts.
-Sevenars is deeply grateful for the help of these supportive
+a state agency, and the National Endowment for the Arts.

 is a non-profit organization under IRS Code 509(A)(1), Section 501 (c)(3) ~ To reach by phone, call (413) 238-5854 ~ Send emails to: email@example.com